Latest update: October 23, 2020

 - Combined, the proposed enhancements of the GSTC and CCB give a single parent with two children on a low to modest income nearly $1,500 in additional short-term support.

-The Government of Canada has put in place measures to support student loan borrowers during COVID-19, including a six-month, interest-free reprieve on student loan payments.
-It is estimated that this will provide Canadian recent graduates with around $150 extra in their pockets per month.
+The Government of Canada put in place measures to support student loan borrowers during COVID-19, including a six-month, interest-free reprieve on student loan payments.
+This measure expired on September 30, 2020.
 The exact supports that students may benefit from depends on their province of residence and the nature of the loan, among other factors.
 Find out more here.

-The Government has also announced a new Canada Emergency Student Benefit (CESB) of $1,250 a month for students and recent graduates that will run from May to August to address the shortage of summer jobs due to COVID-19.
-A higher sum of $2,000 is available for students with dependents or a disability.
+The Government introduced the Canada Emergency Student Benefit (CESB) of $1,250 a month for students and recent graduates that ran from May to August to address the shortage of summer jobs due to COVID-19.
+A higher sum of $2,000 was available for students with dependents or a disability.

-The economic aid package announced by the Canadian Government on Wednesday, March 18th included a range of measures designed at providing flexibility for individuals and business when it comes to paying and filing tax forms this year.
+The federal government introduced a range of measures designed at providing flexibility for individuals and business when it came to paying and filing tax forms this year.

-- Taxpayers can defer until after August 31 tax payments that are due after today and before September.
+- Taxpayers were able to defer until after August 31 tax payments that were before September.
 (Source: Government of Canada)

-- The Canada Revenue Agency will allow all businesses to defer, until after August 31, 2020, the payment of any income tax amounts that become owing on or after today and before September, 2020.
+- The Canada Revenue Agency allowed all businesses to defer, until after August 31, 2020, the payment of any income tax amounts that become owing before September, 2020.

 There are thousands of Canadian businesses that are immigrant-owned.
 In fact, Moving2Canada is a prime example of such an enterprise.
 However, as we all know, COVID-19 does not discriminate when it comes to who it infects, and that is why the Canadian Government has introduced a number of measures aimed at assisting businesses across Canada survive this trying and unprecedented time.
 Some of the most important economic assistance includes: